cjfraley/wargame/notes.md

 Write out explicit find rules:
   Roll >=(6-tier), Takes an action

+Need to rethink Range

 Up bonus for not having units

+Add cost to army sheet

+Need to better consider what happens when someone min maxes.
+For example: no mod cards, no speed lots of range and attack.

+Consistency vs expediency: Do we want to have occupied gold mines create gold?

+Without extra consequences, why would someone choose to not to have a castle?

+Clarify division rounds down

+How do I handle void neighbor advantage
+- Pacman rules for the void unless bumped?
+- Alternate layouts?
+- Custom layout each time
+  1. Everyone takes turn placing empty trays around center spire
+  1. Bid number of cards required to take any of the trays as their own

+Can number of attributes be shaved down?

+Is range attack and move overpowered together?
+Is camping in the forest with range attacks overpowered?

+Make attributes nice and big
+What if you only start with your hero(s)?

+Thoughts on Must include X empty spaces?

+Rings for tile ownership

+Is using a ranged unit from a forest overpowered?

+Is range attack in the same turn as moving overpowered?

+Hard to tell when you're in or out of range/track power at a glance

+How can I cut down on the setup steps?

+How do I emphasize the mod cards? (besides starting with the same regular units)

 `python3 rules_assembler/scratch.py rules_con
 fig/mvptest.yaml > test.md`